- Training & Events

 Imagine you have two jars before you - one filled with mayonnaise, the other filled with honey.
-Assuming that both jars are affixed to the table’s surface with Velcro, imagine yourself dipping identical butter knives into each of the fluids at the same angle and to the same depth.
+With both jars affixed to the table’s surface with Velcro, imagine yourself dipping identical butter knives into each of the fluids at the same angle and to the same depth.
 Imagine stirring the two fluids by turning the knives at the same rpm while keeping the same angle of attack.

 Which of the two fluids was harder to stir?
 Your answer should be honey, which is a lot harder to stir than mayonnaise.
 Now imagine detaching the jars from the Velcro on the table and turning the jars on their side.
 Which flows out of the jar faster, honey or mayonnaise?
-Your answer should be honey; the mayonnaise probably won’t flow at all by simply turning the jar on its side.
+Your answer should be honey; the mayonnaise won’t flow at all by turning the jar on its side.

 Which fluid is more viscous, honey or mayonnaise?
 If you said mayonnaise, you are correct … at least partially.
 Likewise, if you said honey you are partially correct.
 The reason for the apparent anomaly is that when rotating the knife in both substances, the shear rate varies, while turning each jar on its side is simply measuring the static resistance to flow.